What is data hygiene, and why is it so important?

 Consequences of uncleansed data

 The consequences of storing uncleansed business data are serious.
 This can include increased expenditures on printing and postage for direct mail campaigns or a waste of any telemarketing staff’s time and profitability within telesales.
 Hence, any organization should take serious measures against the accumulation of unclean databases.
 And therefore should maintain high expectations for the quality of any data that they purchase.

-If you have any questions or want to enquire, don’t hesitate to get in touch with us by calling 0333 200 1860 or fill out our contact form to request a callback.
+If you have any questions or want to enquire, don’t hesitate to get in touch with Business Data Prospects by calling 0333 200 1860 or fill out our contact form to request a call-back.